Jeri Lynne Johnson: Early accomplishments

 Johnson attended the Aspen Music Festival in 1998 after winning the Jorge Mester Conducting Scholarship.
-She was the assistant conductor of the Chamber Orchestra of Philadelphia from 2000-2004.
+She was the assistant conductor of the Chamber Orchestra of Philadelphia from 2000 to 2004.
 In 2005, she received the Taki Concordia Conducting Fellowship, making her the first African-American female to win an international award for conducting.
 Following these achievements, she had the opportunity to conduct orchestras from around the world, including the Philadelphia Orchestra, the Chamber Orchestra of Philadelphia, the Chicago Sinfonietta, the Colorado Symphony, the Bournemouth Symphony, and the Weimar Staatskapelle.
 She was heavily influenced by her mentors of Simon Rattle, Marin Alsop, and Daniel Barenboim.

 Career

-Johnson is the Founder and Artistic Director of the Black Pearl Chamber Orchestra, established in 2008.
+Johnson is the Founder and artistic director of the Black Pearl Chamber Orchestra, established in 2008.
 Her orchestra received many grants from the National Endowment for the Arts and became the only organization in the United States to earn three grants from the Knight Foundation Arts Challenge.
 She is also the current cover conductor for the Delaware Symphony Orchestra.

 Style

-Johnson has conducted music from a wide-range of genres.
+Johnson has conducted music from a wide range of genres.
 She has performed the works of many classical composers, such as winners of the MacArthur Fellowship.
 Johnson has also collaborated with many pop artists, including Jay Z, Alicia Keys and The Roots.